Shape-Aware Topological Representation for Pipeline Hyperbola Detection in GPR Data: Methodology

 Following the pre-training phase, the model is fine-tuned using a curated set of real-world GPR scans obtained from a controlled testbed environment.
 These field data exhibit complex variations due to factors such as soil heterogeneity, depth-dependent signal attenuation, and sensor-induced noise.
 The field data acquisition and experimental setup are detailed in Section~\ref{sec:field_data_collection}.

-To maintain consistency, these real-world B-scan images are processed using the same TDA-based pipeline introduced in Section~\ref{sec:method_step1_tda}, as shown in Step 1 of Figure~\ref{fig:total_process}.
-This ensures that both synthetic and field inputs are encoded in a topologically enriched, shape-aware format before being passed to the detection model.

 Fine-tuning on field data is essential for bridging the domain gap between the idealized conditions of synthetic simulations and the stochastic, site-specific nature of real-world measurements.
 While pre-training enables the model to learn generalized geometric and topological priors, fine-tuning refines the learned parameters to adapt to real-world complexity.
 This process enhances the model’s robustness and adaptability, allowing it to detect nuanced subsurface features more effectively.
 By incorporating a diverse range of field samples, the fine-tuning phase significantly improves real-world performance, enabling reliable detection of buried utilities under challenging and variable environmental conditions.

-This two-stage training approach helps bridge the domain gap between synthetic and real data, improves robustness in unseen environments, and reduces the risk of overfitting.
+This two-stage approach maximizes the utility of limited real-world data while leveraging the scalability of synthetic data generation, ultimately achieving robust performance in practical deployment scenarios.
+The complete training schema is illustrated in Fig. ~\ref{fig:sim2real_process}.